Algebraic magnetism invariants of a double scalar action on the projective plane: Lambdafication

 We now proceed with cardinality $0,1,2$.
 Let $f: \mathbb{Z}^2 \to \mathbb{Z}$ be an arbitrary morphism of groups.
 We have to prove that $\# f^{-1} (\mathbb{N}) \cap \Phi >2.$ Suppose by contradiction that $\# f^{-1} (\mathbb{N}) \cap \Phi \leq 2.$ Then there exists at least four elements $\alpha$ in $\Phi $ such that $f(\alpha) <0$, say $\alpha_1, ..., \alpha _4$.
 To derive a contradiction, we observe that at least two elements in $\alpha_1, ..., \alpha _4$ are opposite, say $\alpha _1 = -\alpha _4$.
 This is a contradiction because $0>f(\alpha_1)= -f(\alpha _4) >0$. \end{proof}

 Therefore, as already observed in \cite[Proposition 3.30 and §16.4]{Ma}, some attractors can be obtained as $\mathbb{G}_m$-attractors via cocharacters.
 Reciprocally, by \cite[Proposition 3.30]{Ma}, all attractors associated to cocharacters can be obtained magnetically.
 Many attractors are not lambdafiable, a typical example being the root groups of reductive groups \cite{Ma, Ma25,Ma25'}, Proposition \ref{nonnon} provides other examples, and further examples of non-lambdafiable magnets appear implicitly in \cite{Ma25b}.
 Note that some non-lambdafiable attractors can be obtained (non-canonically in general) as combinations of stages of fixed points and stages of $\mathbb{G}_m$-attractors (cf. \cite[§16.4]{Ma}).
-This shows that Algebraic Magnetism organizes and refines the studies of torus actions, $\mathbb{G}_m$-attractors, and fixed point constructions.
+This shows that Algebraic Magnetism in particular organizes and refines part of the study of torus actions, $\mathbb{G}_m$-attractors, and fixed points constructions.

 In conclusion, we observe that the set of pure magnets forms a fundamental and canonical invariant of a diagonalizable algebraic action $a$ on $X$, giving rise to a canonical stratification of $X$ indexed by the poset of pure magnets.
 Recall that the search for stratifications is a reccurent topic in moduli theory, and many works use $\mathbb{G}_m$-actions as foundation (cf. e.g. \cite{Bi73, Ha18, Ho24}).
-For more aspects of Algebraic Magnetism, see \cite{Ma}.